 MOR research includes the study of human behavior in organizational settings, the design of organizational structures and the relationship of organizations to their environments.
 MOR research draws on the basic disciplines of psychology, sociology and economics to investigate research questions in three general areas: organizational behavior, organizational theory and strategic management.

-How individuals make judgments, negotiate with others and lead organizations
+- How individuals make judgments, lead organizations, and negotiate with others

 Scott Wiltermuth, Associate Professor of Management and Organization